Prof. Dr. Monika Oberle

-Since October 2011 Monika Oberle has been a Professor (Junior Professor until October 2014) of Political Science/ Civic Education at the University of Göttingen, and she is currently the Head of the Department of Political Science.
-She studied political science in Marburg, London and Berlin (achieving her Diplom at the Otto Suhr Institute at the Freie Universität Berlin), and from 2006-2011 she was a research assistant at Karlsruhe University of Education, where she also completed her doctorate (2011, Politisches Wissen über die Europäische Union.
-Subjektive und objektive Politik-kenntnisse von Jugendlichen, Springer VS).
-At the Università Per Stranieri di Perugia, Italy, she also studied the Italian language and culture.
-For many years she worked as a trainer in extra-curricular, non-partisan civic education (target groups: school pupils and young adults).
+Since October 2011 Monika Oberle has been a Professor of Political Science/ Civic Education at the University of Göttingen (since 2014 as Full Professor).
+From October 2014 to April 2017 she was head of the Department of Political Science.
+She studied political science in Marburg, London and Berlin (achieving her Diploma at the Otto Suhr Institute of the Free University of Berlin), and from 2006 to 2011 she was a research assistant at Karlsruhe University of Education, where she completed her doctorate.
+At the Università per Stranieri di Perugia, Italy, she studied the Italian language and culture.
+For many years she worked as a trainer in extra-curricular, non-partisan civic education (target groups: school students and young adults).

 Membership of other scholarly organizations:

 - Working Group for Empirical Pedagogical Research (AEPF)